Blog Contracts for Sponsored Projects

 2. Scope of Work

 What exactly will you be producing?
 Providing more specificity is better so instead of saying “4 social posts” it’s better to delineate “1 social media post on Instagram, 3 Tweets on Twitter”.
+Often, you’ve already been emailing back and forth with the brand so you can simply drop in what’s already been outlined in your emails.

 Is there any key messaging?